middlebury/college-handbook/content/ii-ug-college-policies/faculty/leave-program.md

 ---
-slug: "/pages/ii-ug-college-policies/faculty/leave-program"
+slug: /pages/ii-ug-college-policies/faculty/leave-program
-date: "2021-05-01"
+date: 2021-05-01
-title: "C.7.
-Research Leave Program"
+title: C.7.
+Research Leave Program
 ---
 **1\.
 PURPOSE OF THE PROGRAM**

 Leaves of absence are granted to enhance the scholarly and teaching capacity of the individual faculty member and to promote the general interest of the College.